CIDRAM/CIDRAM/_docs/readme.en.md

 "signature_limit"
 - Maximum number of signatures allowed to be triggered when a reCAPTCHA instance is to be offered.
 Default = 1.
 If this number is exceeded for any particular request, a reCAPTCHA instance won't be offered.

+"api"
+- Which API to use?
+V2 or Invisible?

 #### "template_data" (Category)
 Directives/Variables for templates and themes.